Updated: Dec 4, 2020

 The Mind Operates like a Drunken Monkey

 The mind is restless, jumpy, and continuously seeks variety.
 Thoughts are disorderly and random, without any continuity and focus.
 The attention span, or the ability to focus is limited.
-One can momentarily tie down the mind on an object of interest in the name of focus, but soon it loose interest in it and begins to wander around seeking other objects of pleasure.
+One can momentarily tie down the mind on an object of interest in the name of focus, but soon it looses interest in it and begins to wander around seeking other objects of pleasure.
 All the external objects which catches its attention fail to give permanent happiness to it.

 The mind continuously engages with itself, replaying the past drama, planning for the future, always evaluating the pros and cons of everything it comes in contact with.
 Meditating regularly benefits by slowing down its continuous ramblings, and the internal dialogue as one focuses on a positive object, a mind like this can easily reveal the internal workings of the psyche.